Proprietors of Punch Magazine

-Conditions sadly continued to be utterly desolate for these poor families; writing 6 years later in November 1849 Henry Mayhew said:
+Conditions sadly continued to be utterly dismal for these poor families; writing 6 years later in November 1849 Henry Mayhew said:

 "Still I was unprepared for the amount of suffering that I have lately witnessed.
 I could not have believed that there were human beings toiling so long and gaining so little, and starving so silently and heroically, round about our very homes."

 One seamstress said to Mayhew: